LubkeE/1000Agents/README.md

 # 1000Agents
 Experiment with agents

-Example of agents discussing about AI, quantum computers and fusion energy (one of 10 rounds:
+Example of agents discussing about AI, quantum computers and fusion energy (one of 10 rounds):

+Agents biographies:
 -------------------------------------------------------------------------------------------------------------------------------------------------------
 Agent_0  Name: Elena Marquez
          Age: 38